Eslafmailer/read_suggestions/README.md

 Finally, run `npm run anonymize` to prepare `data.json`, file with replaced real text, so it can be made publicly available.

-#### Cover score
+#### Cover score (optional)

-To train the model first run `npm run embedd:cnn:custom:prepare` to create `images` folder with cover images.
-And then run `npm run embedd:cnn:custom:train` to train the model.
+To train the model first run `npm run image:prepare` to create `images` folder with cover images.
+And then run `npm run image:vgg:train` to train the model.

-When the model is trained you can calculate the scores with `npm run embedd:cnn:custom:predict` (scores are saved in `cover-vgg.json`).
+When the model is trained you can calculate the scores with `npm run image:vgg:predict` (scores are saved in `cover-score.json`).

 ### Prediction

-Upload `db.json` and `cover-vgg.json` to gdrive, then share the files and use the share IDs in `catboost.ipynb` notebook.
+Upload `db.json` and `cover-score.json` to gdrive, then share the files and use the share IDs in `catboost.ipynb` notebook.
 Executing the notebook will train the predictor and will save the top predictions to `result.json`.
 The result can be accepted (assigned the `input_category`) by running `npm run accept`.

+If you do not want to bother with cover scores, do the same but use `catboost_no_cover.ipynb` instead.